Why study our MEng Materials Science and Engineering with Nuclear?

 • The Department of Materials is ranked 2nd in the UK for Materials Technology (The Times Good University Guide 2024)

-• Imperial College London is ranked 3rd overall in the UK (Times Higher Education World University Rankings for 2024)
+• Imperial College London is ranked 2nd in the world and 1st in the UK and Europe (QS World Rankings for 2025)

 • Imperial College London is the University of the Year for Graduate Employment (The Times and Sunday Times Good University Guide 2024)

-Below we have listed reasons why to study Materials Science at Imperial College, including our flagship Undergraduate Research Opportunity Programme, our hands-on practical modules and the flexibility to tailor-make your degree.
+Below, we have listed reasons why you should study Materials Science at Imperial College, including our flagship Undergraduate Research Opportunity Programme, our hands-on practical modules, and the flexibility to tailor your degree.

 Reasons to study Materials Science at Imperial College London